scaleinv/recipebottle/podman-gateway-proposal.md

 This simple, unobtrusive feature could enable many security-focused container patterns.
 A search of your open issues led me only to [DMZ Feature Request](https://github.com/containers/podman/issues/20222) which may be consonant, though idle.

-The proposed flag aligns well with podman's transition to netavark, potentially making implementation straightforward.
+The proposed flag might align well with podman's transition to netavark, potentially making implementation straightforward.

 ## Alternatives Considered